 7.6 Each Jury is at liberty to select the methods and practices it wishes to follow in its deliberations.
 A Jury has discretion to make decisions in the way it sees fit.
 Guidelines and instructions will be provided to each Jury, but it is not bound to follow them.

-7.7 By 15th March, 2014 each national Jury will select the top five Project Proposals that are approved for research work (“Top Five Submissions”).
+7.7 In March 2016 each national Jury will select the top five Project Proposals that are approved for research work (“Top Five Submissions”).
 The Top Five Submissions will be eligible to receive a Financial Contribution toward project costs.
 All of the Top Five Submissions will be notified in this same month.

-7.8 In November 2014, each of the Juries will award the 1st, 2nd and 3rd place to the individuals or teams who they decide have the best, second best and third best submissions for the National Competition.
+7.8 In November 2016, each of the Juries will award the 1st, 2nd and 3rd place to the individuals or teams who they decide have the best, second best and third best projects for the National Competition.
 Only submissions accepted for research work under 7.7 will be considered at this stage.

 8. International Competition

 8.1 In order to compete in the International Competition, the Top Five Submissions of National Contest must also submit their Project Proposal in the English language (if not already in English).

 8.2 The international Jury will examine all of the Top Five Submissions accepted for research work from every National Competition.
 The international Jury will, before the end of December 2016, select the International Winners.

 Only the Top Five Submissions from each country will be expressly contacted.
 Only the International Winners and National Winners will be directly notified.
 HeidelbergCement will make efforts to contact all participants to inform them whether their proposal has been successful or not.

 10.1 Without limiting the generality of any other clause in these Terms and Conditions, sections 5.3, 6.2 and 6.3 are grounds on which a Contestant can be disqualified from the competition.